 And Ford Versus Ferrari really speaks to me.
 It was a fantastic film.
 They did everything right, and everyone did their level best to bring their A-Game.

 For those who have never watched Top Gear or who just don’t like cars.
 Ford versus Ferrari is about the legendary grudge match between the David and Goliath of 1960s motor racing.
 Enzo Ferrari and Henry Ford II (grandson of Henry Ford).

 Enzo Ferrari absolutely felt the bone-deep drive to come in First.
 He was a professional racer himself with a record of eleven wins in forty-one races.
 He knew that competition was what would drive a man past his limits and he frequently pitted his drivers against one another.
 He was a man chasing perfection and by 1962 he had caught it.
 But the price had been laid too high.
 Ferrari Motors was bankrupt.
-Worse still, this was on the heels of a massive walkout by some of his top talent.
+Worse still, this was on the heels of a massive walkout by some of his top talents.
 The only thing Enzo could do was sell his company.
 Being Italian he looked for an Italian buyer.
 Someone who understood at an instinctive level, how he needed to do business.
 Fiat was indeed interested, and they were serious.
 Fiat would own the Ferrari Motors, but Ferrari Racing would be a separate company controlled by Enzo.
 It all looked good.
 It was everything he wanted.